Dear Campus Community:

 All of these actions are motivated by, and indeed mandated by, the foundation of our mission: “To educate students for lives of thoughtful inquiry, service, leadership and care — for other people, for their communities, and for the Earth.”
 I am grateful that our faculty members versed in immigration law and the constitutional rights of individuals are strong voices on our campuses, in our communities, and on the national stage.
 I am also grateful for the work in the Student Life Division, and in our Student Services and financial aid offices to provide resources and referrals to our students.

-A web page has been created for undocumented students by the Diversity Center in partnership with units across the university.
+A web site has been created for undocumented students by the Diversity Center in partnership with units across the university.
 Please take time to read the site and spread news of this resource.

 I will continue to seek to influence federal policies and actions through my service with the National Association of Independent Colleges & Universities (NAICU), the Council of Independent Colleges (CIC), the Independent Colleges of Washington (ICW), and through my personal state and federal lobbying efforts.
 Our collective voices can powerfully advocate for justice and fairness and allow us to be true to our values and our commitment to students.
 We don’t yet know what will come from this new administration.
 These measures, however, have been reviewed by university counsel and will be in place until further notice.